Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

 As in the previous section, one can attribute the improved convergence to the better conditioning of the Hessian matrix.
 We employ the same optimization algorithm in all cases.
 However, since we minimize different loss functions, the inverse Hessian approximations vary at each iteration.
 Consequently, the preconditioned Hessian $\mathrm{hess}(\mathcal{J}_g(\bm{z}))$ may exhibit different condition numbers $\kappa$ depending on the selection of $g$.
-Indeed, by analyzing the eigenvalue spectra of figure \ref{fig:eigenvalue_spectrum_conditioned_Hessian_loss_modifications}, it is apparent that $\mathcal{J}_{\log}$ exhibits a smaller condition number compared to $\mathcal{J}$, with more eigenvalues clustered around unity and the majority of its eigenvalues concentrated at higher values.
+Indeed, by analyzing the eigenvalue spectra in the middle and lower right panels of figure \ref{fig:eigenvalue_spectrum}, it is apparent that $\mathcal{J}_{\log}$ exhibits a smaller condition number compared to $\mathcal{J}$, with the majority of its eigenvalues concentrated at higher values and more eigenvalues clustered around unity.
 All these features suggest a better-conditioned Hessian matrix and explain its superior performance.
 Similar observations hold for $\mathcal{J}_{1/2}$.

 Changes to the loss function can be implemented combined with the selection of a better optimization algorithm.
 For the range of choices that we have explored, the latter seem to have a more pronounced effect on convergence.
-Using a combination of the best choices in each case can lead to overall better results, as seen in figure \ref{fig:loss_dipole_quadrupole_comparison_best}.
+Using a combination of the best choices in each case can lead to overall better results.
 In practice, however, it is much simpler to change the loss function than to modify an existing optimizer or to develop a new one.